 Why would you want to remove your cassette?
 Well, if you ride your bike a lot and you don’t clean it as frequently as you ought to, your cassette can wear out.

-Changing your cassette can also allow you to switch to different gearing, perhaps making your gearing easier or harder for your local terrain or a specific event.
+Changing your cassette can also enable you to switch to different gearing, perhaps making it easier or harder for your local terrain or a specific event.
 All of these reasons will necessitate your cassette (and possibly chain) coming off.

 It’s worth having a cassette tool and chain whip in your tool kit for all of the above reasons.
 You don’t need the top-spec tools that can cost more than some bikes.
 For the amount you’ll use them, it’s just not worth it.
 However, don’t buy the cheapest ones either – you may bend them within a handful of uses.